When Interviewing Candidates, Ask the God Question

 No one expects you to be a theologian and have a refined understanding of some difficult issue like predestination.
 That’s not your job.
 But you will know the basics.
-Like, oh, what the Scripture teaches about marriage and sexuality.
+Like, oh, what the Scripture teaches about marriage and sexuality, and about riches and poverty and our responsibility for others.
 You will have given some thought to how that teaching affects what you will argue for in the public square.
 That is your job.

 That’s the second reason “Have you received a word from God on what you should do?” is a good question to ask politicians who claim to be Christians.
 It’s a way to find out what they truly believe in order to guess what they’re likely to do if elected.
 It’s a way to find out where they’re coming from, in order to predict where they’re going.
 And it’s a clever way to do it.

 Now if only someone will ask Hillary Clinton and Martin O’Malley if God has spoken to them.
 I’d be very interested to know what they’d say.